pedro-og/pedro-og/README.md

 # Hi, I'm Pedro! 👋

-I'm a 23 years old Software Engineering Intern!
-In February of 2022 I decided that I would switch my time and energy from studying Mechanical Engineering to focus solely on coding and pursuing a home office career path.
-After studying for a while, by May of 2022, I got my first opportunity to work with programming at DEUcredito and I've been having a fantastic and reassuring experience since then.
-Currently working with Django, mainly on the back-end side.
+I'm a Software Engineering Intern, passionate about crafting innovative solutions through code.
+In February 2022, I made a bold decision to redirect my focus from Mechanical Engineering to pursue a career in coding and embrace the freedom of a home office setup.
+Since then, my journey has been exhilarating.

+By May 2022, I seized my first opportunity to dive into the world of programming at DEUcredito, and it has been an incredible experience ever since.
+Currently with a strong emphasis on Django, mainly centered on back-end development, creating robust and efficient systems.
+My dedication to continuous learning fuels my growth, enabling me to push boundaries!

+"Life begins at the end of your comfort zone"

 ## Stack
 <div style="display: inline_block"><br>